manjunathch/unxdb-serch/README.md

 check out the repo

-requited module PHP,php-mysql,mod_rewrite apache
+Required module PHP,php-mysql,mod_rewrite apache

-point your apache web service root to application/public
+point your apache web service root to application/public/ folder

 Edit database configurations in  aplication/config/config.php

 Extract the mysql-dump zip from application database and import into your local mechine

-give application/tmp and uploads 777 permissions or write access
+give application/tmp and uploads/ 777 permissions or write access

 paste this code in .htaccess